-Human behavior has baffled and bemused the human race since time immemorial.
-The first known system used to classify personality traits dates back to Ancient Greece and one of the first psychologists, Aelius Galenus, who was part of the medical theory of humorism popular at the time.
-The great philosophers broke down the different types of personalities into four categories, each connected to one of the four physical humors, blood, yellow-bile, black-bile, and phlegm.
+Human behaviour has baffled and bemused the human race since time immemorial.
+The first known system used to classify personality traits dates back to Ancient Greece and one of the first psychologists, Aelius Galenus, who was part of the medical theory of humorism popular.
+The great philosophers broke down the different personalities into four categories, each connected to one of the four physical humors, blood, yellow-bile, black-bile, and phlegm.

 The four personality traits of the humorous philosophy are called temperaments and are classified as follows:

 Sanguine.
 Sanguines are extroverted, enjoy the company of others and are highly energetic.
-This is connected to the blood humor.
+This is connected to the blood humour.

 Melancholic.
-Those with melancholic personalities have a strong connection to the black-bile humor.
+Those with melancholic personalities have a strong connection to black-bile humour.
 Melancholic people tend to be deep thinkers, detail-oriented, and are typically introverted.

 Choleric.
 Choleric individuals are achievers, goal-oriented, and are highly energetic.
-Their personality traits correspond to the yellow bile humor.
+Their personality traits correspond to the yellow bile humour.

 Phlegmatic.
 To have a phlegmatic personality means to be connected to the phlegm humor and have an easy-going and relaxed nature.

 While the theory of the four temperaments was the accepted belief for about 2000 years, at the turn of the twentieth century, the field of psychometrics gained momentum.
-Early use of personality testing was adopted by the American military as part of their recruitment process during the First World War.
-In 2020, the US Army still uses personality testing as part of their enlistment and placement process.
+The American military adopted the early use of personality testing as part of their recruitment process during the First World War.
+In 2020, the US Army still used personality testing as part of their enlistment and placement process.
 However, the modern version of a personality test looks much different from its original counterpart.

 Personality theories put forward by Carl Jung and Isabelle Briggs-Meyer during the 20th century led to the personality testing strategies used today by psychologists, employees, and individuals.
-The purpose of the personality test is to understand different traits, create stronger work cultures, as well as to incur valuable insight into individual personality styles.
+The purpose of the personality test is to understand different traits, create stronger work cultures, and incur valuable insight into individual personality styles.

 Why Personality Indexing Works for Businesses

-Leaders who employ the use of personality indexing as part of their team development or personal growth strategy, discover benefits that help improve their work environment and leadership skills.
+Leaders who employ personality indexing as part of their team development or personal growth strategy discover benefits that help improve their work environment and leadership skills.
 They are useful tools for creating cohesion and unity within an organization.